 You really can give your guests a good feast on a budget.
 Opt for dishes that use seasonal, locally sourced ingredients as far as possible.
-Not only will this make your day more eco-friendly, it should help to keep wedding food costs down.
-Opting for vegetables over meat will also save money.
+Not only will this make your day a more eco-friendly wedding, it should help to keep wedding food costs down.
+Offering vegetables over meat will also save money.
 However, if you're a keen carnivore, ask your caterer which meat dishes work best using cheaper cuts.

 How Do You Calculate Food for a Wedding?

 Your caterer will work out how much food you need, whether that's for a sit-down meal or buffet, and including any canapés at the drinks reception.
-That's why they ask for the final guest numbers several weeks before the wedding.
-Your wedding food is, of course, a per-head price, so in order to get the most from your budget, you might consider a small wedding.
-In general, it's better to have fewer guests and a generous spread than a huge guest list and less food.
+That's why they ask for the final guest numbers several weeks before the wedding, as your wedding food is a per-head price.

 What Time Is a Wedding Breakfast?

 This depends on the time of your ceremony.
 In most cases, you'll go straight into the drinks reception, and then it's time for the wedding breakfast.
 Think carefully about your wedding day timeline - you don't want to leave a block of time with nothing for guests to do.